RealisNetwork/Realis.Network/README.md

-# Substrate Node Template
+# ReAlis Network

-A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:
+A fresh FRAME-based [Substrate](https://www.substrate.io/) node

 ## Getting Started

-This project contains some configuration files to help get started :hammer_and_wrench:
+This is the node of the ReAlis Blockchain Network

 ### Rust Setup

-Follow the [Rust setup instructions](./doc/rust-setup.md) before using the included Makefile to build the Node Template.
+Follow the [Rust setup instructions](./doc/rust-setup.md) before using the included Makefile to build the Node.

 ### Makefile